skip to main content

 10.3 Digital Content

-We use services from specialized third parties to integrate digital content into our website.
-Digital content includes, in particular, images, video material, music, and podcasts.
+We use services of specialized third parties to be able to embed digital content into our website.
+Digital content includes, in particular, image and video material, music, and podcasts.

 10.4 Fonts

-We use services from third parties to embed selected fonts as well as icons, logos, and symbols into our website.
+We use third-party services to embed selected fonts as well as icons, logos, and symbols into our website.

 11. Performance and Reach Measurement

-We attempt to measure the success and reach of our activities and operations.
-In this context, we may also evaluate the effectiveness of third-party references or analyze how different parts or versions of our online offering are used ("A/B Testing" method).
-Based on the results of performance and reach measurement, we can fix errors, strengthen popular content, or implement improvements.
+We try to measure the success and reach of our activities and operations.
+In this context, we can also measure the effect of third-party notices or test how different parts or versions of our digital presence are used ("A/B test" method).
+Based on the results of the performance and reach measurement, we can in particular fix errors, strengthen popular content, or make improvements.

-For performance and reach measurement, the IP addresses of individual users are generally collected.
-In this case, IP addresses are usually shortened ("IP Masking") to ensure pseudonymization and follow the principle of data minimization.
+For performance and reach measurement, the IP addresses of individual users are usually collected.
+In this case, IP addresses are in principle shortened ("IP masking") in order to follow the principle of data minimization through the corresponding pseudonymization.

-Cookies may be used for performance and reach measurement, and user profiles may be created.
-These profiles may include information about visited pages or viewed content on our website, screen or browser window size, and at least the approximate location.
-Generally, any created user profiles are exclusively pseudonymized and not used to identify individual users.
-Some third-party services where users are logged in may link the use of our online offering to their user account or profile.
+During performance and reach measurement, cookies may be used and user profiles may be created.
+Any user profiles created include, for example, the individual pages visited or content viewed on our digital presence, information on the size of the screen or browser window, and the – at least approximate – location.
+In principle, any user profiles are created exclusively in pseudonymized form and are not used to identify individual users.
+Individual third-party services where users are logged in may be able to assign the use of our online offer to the user account or user profile at the respective service.

 12. Final Notes on the Privacy Policy

-We have created this privacy policy using the privacy policy generator from Datenschutzpartner .
+We created this privacy policy with the Data Protection Generator from Datenschutzpartner.
 The present privacy policy is an unofficial translation from the original German version.

 We may update this privacy policy at any time.
-We will inform about updates in an appropriate manner, particularly by publishing the latest version of the privacy policy on our website.
+We will inform about updates in an appropriate form, in particular by publishing the respective current privacy policy on our website.

 We use cookies to optimise our website for you and to continuously improve it.
 You decide for yourself what we may use your data for.